 As we continue to develop CircuitPython and create new releases, we will stop supporting older releases.
-Visit to download the latest version of CircuitPython for your board.
+Visit was a supporting older releases.
+Visit was a supporting older releases to download the latest version of CircuitPython for your board.
 You must download the CircuitPython Library Bundle that matches your version of CircuitPython.
-Please update CircuitPython and then visit to download the latest Library Bundle.
+Please update CircuitPython and then visit was a supporting to download the latest Library Bundle.